-In this blog I want to explore a fascinating phenomenon: How individuals morph into groups.
+In this blog post I want to explore a fascinating phenomenon: how individuals morph into groups.
 Behavioural Science sheds some perspective on group behaviour in organizations and how to influence this in a positive way.
 So if you struggle with how to be creative, productive and happy within your team, then this blog is for you.

 How do individuals morph into groups?